A port city with a colorful history and a strategic location on the Kanmon Straits

 From Shin-Yamaguchi Station, take the Sanyo Shinkansen to Shin-Shimonoseki Station.
 Change there and take the Sanyo Line train to Shimonoseki Station.

 For a more leisurely route, you can also take a local train to Shimonoseki Station from Higashi Hagi Station, which takes three hours.
-Get on the Sanyo Main Line at JR Higashi Hagi Station, change to the Mine Line at Asa Station, and change again to the Sanyo Main Line at Asa Station.
+Get on the Sanin Main Line at JR Higashi Hagi Station, change to the Mine Line at Nagatoshi Station, and change to the Sanyo Main Line at Asa Station.

 History and conflict

-Shimonoseki's history has been peppered with battles for control of the narrow Kanmon Straits.
+Shimonoseki's history is filled with battles that took place in the narrow Kanmon Straits.
 One battle in 1185 determined the dominance of the Minamoto clan in Japan, ushering in 700 years of samurai rule.
 The Akama Jingu is dedicated to the child Emperor who died in this battle.

 Another in 1863 created an international incident when the warlike lord of Choshu domain (former Yamaguchi Prefecture) briefly blocked the straits to foreign ships.
 The Mori were defeated in 1864.